clear-datacenter/tess4eval-san/README.md

-# Evaluate LSTM engine of tesseract OCR for Hindi
+# Evaluate LSTM engine of tesseract OCR for Sanskrit

 ## Uses